raiderrobert/amino/README.md

 ### Functions
-We support function declarations with the keyword `func`, wherein you declare the inputs and output, and you implement the function in your own language.
+We support function declarations; you declare the inputs and output, and you implement the function in your own language.
 These aren't true functions.
 It may be more appropriate to call it a foreign function interface declaration.
 That is, amino is the host language, and your implementation language in your project (e.g. Python, TypeScript, etc.) is the guest language.